-Note that the clock divider bits CLKDIV[2:0] in register CLKSEL must be set to "divide by 1" when entering Suspend mode.
+The clock divider bits CLKDIV[2:0] in register CLKSEL must be set to "divide by 1" when entering suspend mode.

-Suspend mode can be terminated by five types of events, a port match (described in Section "28.5.
-Port Match" on page 192), a Timer 3 overflow (described in Section "33.3.
-Timer 3" on page 278), a comparator low output (if enabled), a capacitive sense greater-than comparator interrupt, or a device reset event.
-In order to run Timer 3 in Suspend mode, the timer must be configured to clock from the external clock source/8.
-When Suspend mode is terminated, the device will continue execution on the instruction following the one that set the SUSPEND bit.
-If the wake event (port match or Timer 3 overflow) was configured to generate an interrupt, the interrupt will be serviced upon waking the device.
-If Suspend mode is terminated by an internal or external reset, the CIP-51 performs a normal reset sequence and begins program execution at address 0x0000.
+Suspend mode can be terminated by five types of events, a port match (described in Section "23.5.
+Port Match" on page 150), a Timer 2 overflow (described in Section "28.2.
+Timer 2" on page 219), a comparator low output (if enabled), a capacitive sense greater-than comparator event, or a device reset event.
+In order to run Timer 3 in suspend mode, the timer must be configured to clock from the external clock source.
+When suspend mode is terminated, the device will continue execution on the instruction following the one that set the SUSPEND bit.
+If the wake event (port match or Timer 2 overflow) was configured to generate an interrupt, the interrupt will be serviced upon waking the device.
+If suspend mode is terminated by an internal or external reset, the CIP-51 performs a normal reset sequence and begins program execution at address 0x0000.

-Note: The device will still enter Suspend mode if a wake source is "pending", and the device will not wake on such pending sources.
-It is important to ensure that the intended wake source will trigger after the device enters Suspend mode.
-For example, if a CS0 conversion completes and the interrupt fires before the device is in Suspend mode, that interrupt cannot trigger the wake event.
-Because port match events are level-sensitive, pre-existing port match events will trigger a wake, as long as the match condition is still present when the device enters Suspend.
+Note: The device will still enter suspend mode if a wake source is "pending", and the device will not wake on such pending sources.
+It is important to ensure that the intended wake source will trigger after the device enters suspend mode.
+For example, if a CS0 conversion completes and the interrupt fires before the device is in suspend mode, that interrupt cannot trigger the wake event.
+Because port match events are level-sensitive, pre-existing port match events will trigger a wake, as long as the match condition is still present when the device enters suspend.

-SFR Definition 24.1.
+SFR Definition 20.1.
 PCON: Power Control